UAE contributes USD 25 million to UN World Food Programme for Humanitarian Efforts in Sudan - www.lokmattimes.com

 Cindy McCain, Executive Director of the World Food Programme, said, "WFP welcomes all pledges towards our lifesaving food operations in Sudan.
 With this contribution, we will be able to assist vulnerable people who are at risk of sliding into famine."

-This contribution is part of UAE's US$70 million commitment announced in April at the "International Humanitarian Conference for Sudan and Neighbouring Countries" to UN agencies and humanitarian organisations to alleviate the severe humanitarian crisis in Sudan.
+This contribution is part of UAE's USD 70 million commitment announced in April at the "International Humanitarian Conference for Sudan and Neighbouring Countries" to UN agencies and humanitarian organisations to alleviate the severe humanitarian crisis in Sudan.

 Lana Zaki Nusseibeh stated, "With widespread hunger in Sudan and neighbouring countries, our partnership with WFP will assist those most vulnerable facing the devastating ramifications of this war.
 We cannot allow another famine to unfold in Sudan.
 The long-term impacts of famine, particularly on children, are incalculable.
 This is a call to action to halt famine in its tracks."
 (ANI/WAM)